cballrun/lots/README.md

 ## Lots and Cards

 This is a basic CRUD web app that one could use to document information about limited release lots of Pokemon trading cards/information about the specific cards in this lot that they have.
-All current information in the database seed file details real information about cards that I have.

 ## Schema